Photo Quality Inkjet Papers

 We are selective, particular, and exact in the curation of our photo printing paper products.
-There is no bad paper here - we have made sure of it by listening to exactly what you need AND want.
-Our proprietary collection coupled with other best-of-the-best print products makes up a collective blank canvas for you to use - from glossy papers for photos and artwork, to cards and specialty stocks.
+There are no bad photo papers here - we have made sure of it by listening to exactly what you need AND want.
+Our proprietary collection coupled with other best-of-the-best print products makes up a collective blank canvas for you to use - from glossy papers for printing your own photos and artwork, to cards and specialty stocks.
 As creators, be it through the lens, a brush, a story, or a plan, you hold a mirror to the world and defy time to make sure a moment or memory is saved forever.

 How to Choose the Best Photo Paper

 For optimal results printing photos and images, the first step is to decide whether you prefer a matte photo paper, semigloss, metallic or glossy paper finish for a more vibrant image.
 If you are new to printing and want to try a variety, we recommend that you first order our sample kits.
 Once you have an idea of what type of surface you like photos printed with, select the weight that you want that will work well with your printer.
 Smaller front-feed printers should only use paper that is lighter than 60lb/230gsm while top or back feed inkjet printers are designed to handle heavier papers.
 If you want further recommendations, check out our Shop by Printer and Shop by Project pages.

 With Red River Paper, you get inks, products and supplies that are as good as or better than the major retail brands like Epson, Canon, and HP at a great price.
 We buy our papers from some of the same sources as the big names.
 The difference is that our brand brings the paper direct to you with only one stop on the way from the paper mill - our manufacturing facility in Dallas, Texas.
 You’ll find a range of paper products available such as glossy photo paper, metallic finish, archival grade satin, double sided and many more.